Tuff Love Self-Defense

 Self-Defense as Self-Love

 Self-defense is a way of nurturing ourselves by caring about our own safety and the safety of others.
 It involves intuition and awareness as well as knowledge of self-defense techniques.
 We can use self-defense to create a safe, supportive, and caring environment.
 Self-defense skills and strategies are much more than a method for defending against attackers.
-The skills and strategies have many uses and help improve the overall quality of everyday life for women.
-Most importantly, even when used in situations that are not potentially threatening, these skills enhance our ability as women to nurture our awareness of ourselves, our relationships with others, and our enjoyment of the world.
+The skills and strategies have many uses and help improve the overall quality of everyday life.
+Most importantly, even when used in situations that are not potentially threatening, these skills enhance our ability to nurture our awareness of ourselves, our relationships with others, and our enjoyment of the world.
 These skills help everyone, including those with limited physical ability, have more control over and improve our lives.
 Regular use of these self-defense skills and strategies in non-threatening situations let us recall and apply the skills readily when our safety is threatened.